aksonov/react-native-router-flux/docs/README.md

 ## Features

-`react-native-router-flux` is a routing package that allows you to define scene transitions in one central location without having to pass navigator objects around.
-You can also call transitions anywhere in your code with a simple syntax (e.g. `Actions.login()`).
+`react-native-router-flux` is a routing package that allows you to:

+- Define scene transitions in one central location
+- Without having to pass navigator objects around, and allow you to
+- Call transitions anywhere in your code with a simple syntax (e.g. `Actions.login()`).

 ### New Features and Highlights